AlaknandaA/End_to_end_ML/README.md

 # End_to_end_ML
-my first end to end ML project with Muskaan
+Muskaan and mine first end to end ML project together [@Project reference](https://www.crio.do/projects/python-forecasting-stocks-dash/)

-[@Project reference](https://www.crio.do/projects/python-forecasting-stocks-dash/)

 Let's do it!